The convergence Newton polygon of a $p$-adic differential equation III : global decompositions: Global decomposition theorem.

 \subsection{Notes.}

-The decomposition theorem \ref{MAIN Theorem} is not a simple consequence of Robba's and Dwork-Robba's decompositions by the spectral radii (cf. Cor. \ref{corollary : uniqueness at H(x)}, and Thm. \ref{Dw-Robba}).
-Indeed the proof of Theorem \ref{MAIN Theorem} uses the continuity of all the radii (cf. Prop. \ref{Prop : extended by continuity}), which is a consequence of the local finiteness of $\Gamma_{S}(\Fs)$.
-The proof of the finiteness involves again Robba's decomposition, the results of \cite{Kedlaya-book}, and in particular another decomposition result due to Kedlaya \cite[12.4.1]{Kedlaya-book}.

-The decomposition theorem \cite[12.4.1]{Kedlaya-book} is a crucial point for both proofs of the finiteness of the controlling graphs of \cite{NP-I} and \cite{Kedlaya-draft}.
-It is a kind of analogous of Prop. \ref{THM : Decomposition on a disk}, and a posteriori the assumptions of \cite[12.4.1]{Kedlaya-book} implies those of Prop. \ref{THM : Decomposition on a disk}.
-The power of \cite[12.4.1]{Kedlaya-book} is really that it \emph{does not assume} that the radii are separated, but \emph{it implies} the separateness condition.
-In fact theorem \cite[12.4.1]{Kedlaya-book} is actually used in \cite{NP-I} and \cite{Kedlaya-draft} to prove that the radii are separated and constant on certain regions (see point iii) of Remark \ref{remark : Linear properties of Gamma'}, and \cite[Lemma 4.3.11]{Kedlaya-draft}), this is the heart of both proofs of the finiteness result.
+The decomposition Theorem \ref{MAIN Theorem} is not a simple consequence of Robba's and Dwork-Robba's decompositions by the spectral radii (cf. Corollary \ref{corollary : uniqueness at H(x)}, and Theorem \ref{Dw-Robba}).
+Indeed the proof of Theorem \ref{MAIN Theorem} uses the continuity of all the radii (cf. Proposition \ref{Prop : extended by continuity}), which is a consequence of the local finiteness of $\Gamma_{S}(\Fs)$.
+The proof of the finiteness involves again Robba's decomposition, several results of \cite{Kedlaya-book-2} and, in particular, another decomposition result due to Kedlaya \cite[Theorem 12.4.1]{Kedlaya-book-2}.
+The \cite[Theorem 12.4.1]{Kedlaya-book-2} \emph{does not assume} that the radii are separated, but \emph{it implies} the separateness condition on some regions.
+In fact the decomposition \cite[Theorem 12.4.1]{Kedlaya-book-2} is actually used in \cite{NP-I} and \cite{Kedlaya-draft} to prove that the radii are separated and constant on certain regions (see \cite[Proposition 6.2]{NP-I}, \cite[item iii) of Remark 2.1.6]{NP-IV} and \cite[Lemma 4.3.12]{Kedlaya-draft}), this is somehow the heart of both proofs of the finiteness result.